 HIV / AIDS Program

-Educational programs are available to children and their families to learn more about HIV and issues specifically related to children and families where HIV has touched their lives.
+Educational programs are available to children and their families to learn more about HIV/AIDS and issues specifically related to children and families whose lives have been touched by HIV/AIDS.

 These services are provided by a network of pediatric infectious disease specialists and referral centers, as well as community-based clinics, around the state.
 The HIV/AIDS Referral Centers are located in Gainesville, Jacksonville, Tampa, St. Petersburg, Orlando, Ft.
 Lauderdale, and Miami, with satellite clinics at ten additional locations throughout Florida.

 CMSN nurse care coordinators and social workers, located in 20 CMS Area Offices around the state, help families coordinate the complex medical care required by these children.
 This care includes services such as scheduling appointments, obtaining medicines, and providing educational resources to children and their families.